magrilu/magrilu.github.io/_pages/thesis.md

 permalink: /thesis/
 title: thesis
 nav: true
-description:
+description: Are you interested in doing a research thesis in Computer Vision?
 nav_order: 5

 ---

-> Are you interested in doing a research thesis or an industrial internship in Computer Vision?
+> It is good to have an end to journey toward; but it is the journey that matters, in the end. _Hemingway_

-- :mortar_board: Typically twice a year (September-February) we present our **thesis proposal**.
+:mortar_board: Typically twice a year (September-February) we present our **thesis proposal**.
-- :envelope: If you want to be updated on the very latest opportunities, just drop an email!
+:envelope: If you want to be updated on the very latest opportunities, just drop an email!
-- :pushpin: We organize a series of <a href="/tht">Thesis-How-To</a> meetings to guide you during your thesis.
+:pushpin: We organize a series of <a href="/tht">Thesis-How-To</a> meetings to guide you during your thesis.
-- :trophy: You can visit our <a href="/thof">Thesis-Hall-of-Fame</a>  to get an idea of our past theses.
+:trophy: You can visit our <a href="/thof">Thesis-Hall-of-Fame</a>  to get an idea of our past theses.